FAQ Animation

 the goggleman

-You seem to be referring to the Modern Dance artwork.
+You seem to be referring to the The Modern Dance artwork.
 No, we wouldn't consider it to be iconographic.
 You will notice that it is unlike any other cover we ever did.
 Nearly everything else is geographical.
 It is clearly drawn from red Chinese imagery but not with any political motivation.
 In the early 70s Cleveland was reputed to be home to the largest population of Maoists living outside of China.
 Cleveland was, also, located at a unique planetary spot which insured that radioactive clouds regularly dumped on us, and us only, from red Chinese nuclear tests.
 We found great significance in this.

 What was it like having Mayo Thompson in the band?
 He seemed like a very cool guy when I saw him with Red Crayola a few years back.